edgedb/edgedb/docs/cloud/deploy/vercel.rst

 Vercel
 ======

-:edb-alt-title: Deploying applications built on EdgeDB Cloud to Vercel
+:edb-alt-title: Deploying applications built on Gel Cloud to Vercel

 1. Push project to GitHub or some other Git remote repository
 2. Create and make note of a secret key for your EdgeDB Cloud instance